-If you would like to buy an autographed copy of any of my books, please use the contact form.
+If you would like to buy a signed copy of any of my books, please use the contact form.

 Mercury in Retrograde (A Shot in the Dark book 1 of 3)

 Aralyn Solari spent the last three years of her life in the galaxy’s worst prison after a compromised run ruined her flawless smuggling record five years prior.
 Now that she’s free and has the promise of an easy job with a ridiculously large pay off, her last gig should be a cinch.
 As long as she follows the runner’s standard, anyway: get in, get out, get paid.
 Then, she can spend the rest of her years retired on Earth, hidden away with some well-deserved credits.

 All of that changes, however, when she runs into her ex-boyfriend Caden Madigan: the man she suspects of setting her up all those years ago.
 Now, he’s wearing a UDA badge and uniform, and says that she’s in danger and being set up again.
 To Aralyn, the benefit of a huge payday outweighs the risks–or so she thinks until her “easy” job turns sour and she ends up wanted for a crime she didn’t commit, her smuggled goods get stolen, and her ship–down to the toilet paper–gets trashed.

 Now, Aralyn’s got no choice but to try a last-ditch effort to get her payload back, get her money, and maybe even some closure… which proves difficult when she finds herself caught in a conspiracy that threatens everything and everyone around her.
 With government agencies and stone-cold killers on her trail, Aralyn’s life has literally become a ticking time bomb.
 Caught up in lies, revenge, and a harrowing game of blackmail, one misstep could end with her captured, enslaved, or perhaps even worse: thrown back inside the galaxy’s worst prison for the rest of her life, waiting to die.